Anthrozoology Program Director

 MA, Environmental Conservation Education, New York University, New York, NY

 With a background in environmental education and human-animal studies, Dr. Russell is passionate about teaching and learning related to environmental issues, our relationships with animals in our lives, and social issues related to conservation and sustainability.
 His research is focused mainly on children's relationships with animals that involve death, loss, or suffering, including the loss of pets, hunting and fishing, agricultural use of animals, and wider environmental concerns like species loss and climate change.
-Dr. Russell also does research and writing using queer theory, to critically question the goals and moral directions of environmental education and conservation work.
-He has various publications in anthrozoological volumes and environmental education journals.
-In the classroom, Dr. Russell uses popular education methods like storytelling, group discussion, and artistic methods to engage students as partners in looking at and addressing difficult questions about human-animal relationships and larger movements such as conservation or sustainability.
+Dr. Russell also does research and writing employing queer theory to critically question the goals and moral directions of environmental education, conservation, and human-animal interactions.

 Awards